What All Moms-to-Be Should Know About COVID in Pregnancy

 If you’re COVID-positive, you and baby will be isolated from healthy moms and babies in postpartum care.
 (Swamy notes that if you are COVID-positive and doing well, you shouldn’t have to isolate and separate from your baby.)

 Since a newborn’s immune system isn’t fully developed, it’s understandable why you’d be nervous about keeping baby safe from COVID.
-The first (and best) thing you can do, according to Mieses Malchuk, is to get vaccinated while you’re pregnant.
-“Mom’s immunity will get passed to the baby and will be especially present in the baby’s first few months of life,” she says.
+The first (and best) thing you can do, according to all medical authorities, is to get vaccinated while you’re pregnant.
+“Mom’s immunity will get passed to the baby and will be especially present in the baby’s first few months of life,” Mieses Malchuk says.

 All of the unknowns of COVID can be very scary during pregnancy, especially since you’re at a higher risk for severe illness.
 The best thing you can do?
-Get vaccinated and boosted, wear a mask in public settings and take all of the precautionary steps to prevent exposure to the virus.
+Get vaccinated and boosted, and take all of the precautionary steps to prevent exposure to the virus.
+Plus, don’t hesitate to reach out to your provider with any questions or concerns—they’re your best resource for getting credible, factual information.

 Alexa Mieses Malchuk, MD, MPH, is an assistant professor in the department of family medicine at the University of North Carolina’s School of Medicine.
 She also practices family medicine at UNC and has a special interest in public health.
 She earned her medical degree and master of public health degree at the Icahn School of Medicine at Mount Sinai and completed her residency at Duke University Medical Center.